Svakinn/SplitTowel/README.md

 Then install the weyland plugin by running the following command line:
 > npm install -g weyland

-Finally you can set-up execution of the weyland command file in VSS External tools:
+Finally you can set-up execution of the weyland command file in VS External tools:
 ![Weyland set-up](ExternalToolsWeyland.png)

 The 3 index files: